kbase/groups/README.md

-        "apperror": <the application error string, a descriptive string for the error>, "callid": <the ID of the service request>, "httpcode": <the http error code, e.g. 404>, "httpstatus": <the http status, e.g. Not Found, "message": <an error message>,
+        "apperror": <the application error string, a descriptive string for the error>, "callid": <the ID of the service request>, "httpcode": <the http error code, e.g. 404>, "httpstatus": <the http status, e.g. Not Found>, "message": <an error message>,
         "time": <the time the error occurred in epoch ms>
     }